Deployment and Release

 • vlayer Prover - A server for executing Prover operations

-• Chain Proves Cache - A server for pre-proving on-chain data, including a JSON RPC server and worker components
+• Chain Indexers - A server for maintaining a Chain Proof Cache, including a JSON RPC server and worker components

-• Notary - Manages notarization in the Web Proofs context, deployed as needed
+• TLS Notary Server - Manages notarization in the Web Proofs context, deployed as needed

 • WebSocket Proxy - Handles TCP/IP connection proxying for Web Proofs, deployed as required